 Cindy Krafft brings more than 20 years of home health expertise that ranges from direct patient care to operational and management issues.
 Years spent in the homes of patients confirmed that she was in the best setting to focus on functionality and the specific challenges faced by each patient.
-Cindy recognizes that providing care in the home environment is different than any other setting, which is clearly evident in both her training and consultation activities.
+Cindy recognizes that providing care in the home environment is different from providing care in any other setting, which is evident in both her training and consultation activities.
 For the past 10 years, Cindy has been a nationally recognized educator in the areas of documentation, regulation, therapy utilization, and OASIS.
 She has served in several national projects and been an expert resource for OASIS updates.
-Her focus is on providing the knowledge and tools to operationalize external requirements while keeping the driver of care where it needs to be – the needs of each patient being cared for in the home setting.
-Cindy has been involved at the senior leadership level of the Home Health Section of the American Physical Therapy Association for more than 10 years and is the immediate past President of that organization.
+Her focus is on providing the knowledge and tools to operationalize external requirements while keeping the driver of care where it needs to be—the needs of each patient being cared for in the home setting.
+Cindy has been involved at the senior leadership level of the Home Health Section of the American Physical Therapy Association for more than 10 years and is the immediate past president of that organization.
 She has been working with APTA and CMS to clarify regulatory expectations and address proposed payment methodologies to ensure the long-term participation of therapy services in home health.
-She has written two books – The How-to Guide to Therapy Documentation and An Interdisciplinary Approach to Home Care – and co-authored her third, The Post-Acute Care Guide to Maintenance Therapy.
+She has written two books—The How-to Guide to Therapy Documentation and An Interdisciplinary Approach to Home Care—and co-authored her third, The Post-Acute Care Guide to Maintenance Therapy.

 |1:00pm-1:15pm||Chapter 1: GG100, GG110 and GG0130|